President of HSC Health Care System

-Nathaniel Beers, M.D., M.P.A., F.A.A.P., president of HSC Health Care System, is a general and developmental-behavioral pediatrician.
+Nathaniel Beers, M.D., M.P.A., F.A.A.P., president of HSC Health Care System, is a general and developmental-behavioral pediatrician at Children's National Hospital.
 Dr. Beers is a recognized expert in the area of children with complex needs and has held a variety of clinical, executive and cross-sector leadership roles including service with District of Columbia Public Schools and the DC Department of Health.

 HSC is a comprehensive system of care in the Washington, D.C., area that includes a health plan, pediatric specialty hospital, home health agency and rehabilitative therapy centers to serve and empower families with complex health needs.
 As a general and developmental-behavioral pediatrician, Dr. Beers currently sees patients at Children’s National Hospital, where he was previously the medical director of the Children’s Health Center.